 Even with all the extra trips to the ladies' room, though, drinking 91 ounces of water every day for a week was pretty straightforward.
 I reached my goal six out of seven days, and the day I missed (Sunday) was only by half a Nalgene.

-Here's the bad news, though: There wasn't a huge change in my skin over the course of the week — probably because I didn't change anything else about my routine.
+Here's the bad part, though: There wasn't a huge change in my skin over the course of the week — probably because I didn't change anything else about my routine.
 The acne on my chin subsided a little, but it's hard to know if that's because of the increased water intake or because I just waited it out long enough.
 On the last day of the experiment, I found a small zit on my right cheek, so really, I ended up slightly worse off than when I started.
 The dark circles under my eyes that I hoped would be erased totally stayed put.
 I took a makeup-less selfie every morning when I woke up to track the changes, and to be frank, I can't tell the difference between any of the seven pictures.
 See for yourself: The picture on the left is me on the first day, and the one on the right was taken on the last day.

 So a week of drinking 91 ounces of water each day wasn't enough to make my skin glow.
 But there were other positive outcomes that I didn't anticipate.
 Making that one change in my routine made me much more conscious about the other less-healthy aspects of my day.
-My coffee consumption remained static, because I'm relatively addicted to the stuff (which is another story for another day), but my typical late-afternoon caffeine headaches disappeared, and I was drinking less soda and booze than I normally would.
+My coffee consumption remained static, because I'm relatively hooked on the stuff (which is another story for another day), but my typical late-afternoon caffeine headaches disappeared, and I was drinking less soda and booze than I normally would.